suomitek/suomitek-appboard/docs/architecture/design-proposals/README.md

 # Design Proposals

-This folder contain documents/links used to design new features for Kubeapps.
+This folder contain documents/links used to design new features for Suomitek-appboard.

 # Links